shivangshukla7020/EventBookingAPIs/readme.md

 # Event Booking System API

-A RESTful API for managing users, events, and bookings built using Node.js, Express.js, Sequelize, and PostgreSQL.
-This API supports secure user authentication, event creation, and booking with role-based access control for (admin || user).
+A RESTful API designed managing users, events, and bookings, it is built using Node.js, Express.js, Sequelize, and PostgreSQL.
+The API supports secure user authentication, event creation, and booking creation with role based access control for (admin / user).

-## 📁 Technologies Used
+## 📁 Tech Stack Used

 - Node.js
 - Express.js